 You may have to make sure you tell the students how to use the candy corn as inequality symbols and even model this a few times.
 If you don’t, the students may try to use the candy corn as an arrow and point to the larger number.

-Candy Corn Themed Math Centers
+Free Candy Corn Math Center

 Candy Corn STEM Activity

-This activity can be done in school or even as a fun at home project.
+This candy corn stem activity can be done in school or even as a fun at home project.
 I made recording sheets that walk the students through the process so it would make a great at home project.
 The students can complete the project at home and then bring them in on the assigned due date.
 On that date, the students can try out their catapults and even have a “race” to see whose launches the candy corn the furthest.